aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 because you need to be able to easily get items based on their partition and sort values.
-Other attributes may not be encrypted for similar reasons, as they are either also used as a primary key value, or otherwise are needed to be un-encrypted to support ranged searched.
+Other attributes may not be encrypted for similar reasons, as they are either also used as a primary key value, or otherwise are needed to be plaintext to support ranged searched.
-For all other values, we will encrypt them.
+For all other values, you will encrypt them.
-By the end of this workshop, you will see how we can keep these items encrypted while still preserving the rest of our desired access patterns.
+By the end of this workshop, you will see how we can keep these items encrypted while still preserving the rest of your desired access patterns.

 Note that we have not configured any action for the attributes that the plaintext Employee Portal Service used as it's GSIs.
-Future steps will remove these GSIs from our table, as we will eventually need to make new ones that work with searchable encryption.
+In the next step you will remove these GSIs from being written with your items, as we will eventually need to make new GSIs that work with searchable encryption.
 [TODO explain and link to GSI documentation]

-Finally, you configured the DynamoDB Encryption Interceptor using the above configurations, along with configuration specific to the table you will be encrypting items for.
+Using the attribute actions you configured and the Hierarchical Keyring you configured in [Step 3](#step-3-configure-the-hierarchical-keyring), you have configured the DynamoDB Encryption Interceptor which will intercept DynamoDB calls in order to perform client-side encryption.

-With these changes, the DynamoDB Client that we are now configuring with this interceptor will encrypt items as configured, locally, before they are put into DynamoDB, and will decrypt items as configured, locally, after they are gotten from DynamoDB.
+With these changes, the DynamoDB Client built with this interceptor will encrypt items as configured, locally, before they are put into DynamoDB, and will decrypt items as configured, locally, after they are gotten from DynamoDB.

-### Step 6: Remove Projects use of GSIs
+### Step 5: Stop writing to GSIs

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}